-Vitamin D. All pregnant women should take 10 microgram supplement of vitamin D during autumn and winter months as sunlight is not strong enough to make vitamin D during this time (October to the end of March).
+Vitamin D. Vitamin D is available to buy from your pharmacy or supermarket.
+All pregnant women should take a 10 microgram supplement of vitamin D during autumn and winter months as sunlight is not strong enough to make vitamin D during this time (October to the end of March).
 You need vitamin D to keep your bones healthy and to provide your baby with enough vitamin D for the first few months of their life.
 Vitamin D regulates the amount of calcium and phosphate in the body, and these are needed to help keep bones and teeth healthy.
 The best source of vitamin D is summer sunlight.
 The amount of time you need in the sun to make enough vitamin D is different for every person and depends on things like skin type, time of day and time of the year but you don't need to sunbathe: the amount of sun you need to make enough vitamin D is less than the amount that causes tanning or burning.
 Deficiency of vitamin D can cause children's bones to soften and can lead to rickets.